AnastasiaE3/AnastasiaE3/cover.md

 Dear Hiring Manager,

 I am writing to express my strong interest in the Full-Stack Java Developer position at your company.
-With my diverse background and experience in both software development and practical nursing, I believe I can make a valuable contribution to your team.
+With my diverse background and experience in software development, I believe I can make a valuable contribution to your team.

 ## Summary